-The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-two percent (52%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 46% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-three percent (53%) disapprove (see trends).

 The latest figures include 24% who Strongly Approve of the way Obama is performing as president and 41% who Strongly Disapprove.
 This gives him a Presidential Approval Index rating of -17.